A skillet of frittata on a wooden cutting board. There is a carton of eggs and a plate of lettuce.

 What is a Frittata?

 A frittata is, basically, a large baked omelette that you don’t fold over, instead you cut it like a pie.
 Alternately, you could think of it as a crustless quiche.
 The Frittata is originally from Italy.
 It can be served hot, warm, or cold.
 You can add any array of vegetables, meats, and cheese.
 You layer your filling of choice in your pan, beat the eggs, pour it over top and cook it all together.
+This particular frittata is made on a deliciously soft and tender potato crust!

 A perfect meal to enjoy any time!
 Have it hot, with a side of hashbrowns, for breakfast.
 Cut it, and pack cold, for a picnic.
-Serve it warm, potluck style, for brunch.
+Serve warm, potluck style, for brunch.
 Or with a salad of greens on the side, for a simple weeknight dinner.

 There are so many different combinations of ingredients to try for a great frittata.
 These are some of our favourites: